openstack/releases/PROCESS.rst

 This document describes the relative ordering and rough timeline for all of the steps related to preparing the release.

-Before Summit (after closing prevous release)
+Before Summit (after closing previous release)
 =============================================

 1. Set up the release schedule for the newly opened cycle by creating